 Conclusions and Future Work

-This project applies parallel programming techniques on the GPU to four reinforcement learning problems, demonstrating the variety of benefits that parallelism provides.
+This project applies parallel programming techniques on the GPU to four reinforcement learning problems of increasing complexity, demonstrating the variety of benefits that parallelism provides.
+The algorithms applied to these problems and implemented on the GPU also span a range of complexity.
 Benefits are observed arising from a number of factors:

 raw speed improvement due to parallelism,